-The bill amends various sections of the West Virginia Code to enhance retirement provisions for law enforcement and emergency services personnel.
-It introduces a new definition for "bona fide separation from service upon retirement," requiring retirants to completely terminate employment with a participating public employer for at least 60 consecutive days.
-The bill allows campus police officers hired before January 1, 2026, to participate in the Municipal Police and Firefighters Retirement System under specific conditions, while mandating that all newly hired campus police officers must join this retirement system starting January 1, 2026.
-Additionally, home confinement officers will be authorized to join the Emergency Medical Services Retirement System, with newly hired officers required to participate beginning January 1, 2025.
+The bill amends the West Virginia Code to enhance retirement provisions for law enforcement officers, specifically targeting campus police officers and home confinement officers.
+It introduces a new definition for "bona fide separation from service upon retirement," requiring a retirant to completely terminate employment with a participating public employer for at least 60 consecutive days.
+The bill allows campus police officers hired before January 1, 2026, to participate in the Municipal Police and Firefighters Retirement System under certain conditions, while mandating that all newly hired campus police officers must join this system starting January 1, 2026.
+Additionally, home confinement officers are authorized to join the Emergency Medical Services Retirement System, with new hires required to participate beginning January 1, 2025, and provisions for transferring from the Public Employees Retirement System to the Emergency Medical Services Retirement System.

 Statutes affected: